hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Maintenance Window
 docs](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html#AdjustingTheMaintenanceWindow)
 for more information.
 * `max_allocated_storage` - (Optional) When configured, the upper limit to which Amazon RDS can automatically scale the storage of the DB instance.
 Configuring this will automatically ignore differences to `allocated_storage`.
-Must be configured to perform drift detection and its value must be greater than or equal to `allocated_storage` or `0` to disable Storage Autoscaling.
+Must be greater than or equal to `allocated_storage` or `0` to disable Storage Autoscaling.
 * `monitoring_interval` - (Optional) The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 To disable collecting Enhanced Monitoring metrics, specify 0.
 The default is 0.
 Valid